A-t-l-as/MiscTool/README.md

 # MiscTool
-A program for decompiling less important files from the KnightShift game, such as .dat, .int, etc. <br>
+A program for decompiling less important files from the KnightShift game, such as `.dat`, `.int`, etc. <br>

 Exporting data from a binary file to a `.cpp` file:
 ```